nathan130200/FixProcessList/README.md

 Second param vary by type of rule:
 - `SetPriority` second param is kind of priority (Lowest, Low, Normal, High, Highest)
 - `KillProcess` second param is `1` or `0` to indicate whether or not to terminate the process tree or only found process.
-(Example: Some processes can start legacy processes, if true it will terminate the process and all its child processes)
+(Example: Some processes can start child processes attached to parent process)

 # Sample Rules